US stocks rise after Biden taps Powell for a new Fed term

 Stocks mostly rose in afternoon trading on Wall Street Monday as investors head into a holiday-shortened week with reassurance about leadership at the Federal Reserve.

 Bond yields moved solidly higher.
-The yield on the 10-year Treasury rose to 1.62% from 1.54% late Friday.
-Banks, which rely on higher yields to charge more lucrative interest on loans, accounted for a big share of the gains for the broader market.
-Bank of America rose 2.8%.
+The yield on the 10-year Treasury rose to 1.61% from 1.54% late Friday.
+Banks, which rely on higher yields to charge more lucrative interest on loans, led gains for the broader market.
+Bank of America rose 3.2%.

-Communication companies fell.
-Netflix slid 2.2% and Google’s parent, Alphabet, fell 1.2%.
+Technology and communication companies fell.
+Chipmaker Nvidia fell 1.1% and Google’s parent, Alphabet, shed 1.2%.

-A mix of companies that rely on consumer spending also helped lift the market, though some big retailers fell.
-Target dropped 2.2% and Amazon fell 2.1%.
+Retailers and other companies that rely on consumer spending also gave up early gains and lagged the market.
+Target fell 2.2% and Amazon fell 2.5%.
 Those retailers are on the cusp of the busy holiday shopping season, which traditionally kicks off right after the Thanksgiving holiday.

 Markets were reassured after President Joe Biden said he would nominate Jerome Powell for a second four-year term at the helm of the Federal Reserve, a vote of confidence in Powell’s handling of central bank policies during the brutal disruptions caused by the coronavirus pandemic.